Mont Cenis Pass Railway: The completed line

 The line had cost £392,000 to build or £7,966 per mile.
 Brunlees had estimated £8,000 per mile.
 When passengers arrived at St Michel by the Paris-Lyon-Marseille (PLM) Railway, they had only to cross the platform to get onto the Fell railway train.
 Typically this had a Goüin locomotive, a guard's van, a goods van, and three coaches.
 The crew comprised: driver, fireman, chief guard and two brakesmen, one to each coach.
 There were no continuous brakes.
 The Westinghouse brake was patented in 1872.

-Trains left Susa at 7.20 and 8.30 am.
-These trains arrived at St Michel at 11.45 am and 12.55 pm.
+Trains left Susa at 7:20 and 8:30.
+These trains arrived at St Michel at 11:45 and 12:55.
 The journey time was 5 hr 15 min because French time was 50 minutes behind Italian.
-The 8.30 train had a connection that left Turin at 5.30 am.
-Return trains left St Michel at 1.15 and 3.55 pm.
+The 8:30 train had a connection that left Turin at 5:30 am.
+Return trains left St Michel at 13:15 and 15:55.

-On the opening day the 7.20 comprised one 1st, one 2nd and 3rd class coach with two vans.
-The 8.30 coaches were all 1st class, also with two vans.
+On the opening day the 7:20 comprised one 1st, one 2nd and 3rd class coach with two vans.
+The 8:30 coaches were all 1st class, also with two vans.
 They both arrived slightly early.

 Travel by the train saved 6 hours over the stagecoach; the coaches were more spacious and comfortable and even the 1st class fare was 20 francs cheaper.
 29 passengers arrived by the PLM.
 24 used the new train and 5 used the stagecoach.
 The stagecoach service declined but in 1871 there was still one a day.